ff0000-ad-tech/ad-canvas/README.md

 ### Animations are straightfoward

--   With vanilla Canvas2D, animation becomes complicated.
+-   With vanilla `Canvas2D`, animation becomes complicated.
 There are no native object declarations or stored values: you must work that logic out yourself, and constantly call verbose code in order to render graphics.

-Compare some vanilla canvas drawing to how it might look using CanvasDrawer:
+Compare some vanilla canvas drawing to how it might look using `CanvasDrawer`:

 ```javascript
 // any time you want to draw the image at a different X, Y, width, or height, you need to clear your canvas ...